michaelpj/termsandtruthconditions/_posts/2015-01-17-robots_and_hypocrisy.md

 We may get a world with *no* recreational drug use, even if nobody actually wants that!

-This is a reason why a future which relies more on ems may be more comfortable for humans.
+This is a reason why a future which relies more on ems (human emulations) may be more comfortable for non-em humans.
 Although ems will probably face selection pressure to be law-abiding it would be very hard to truly purge them of any tendency to bend the law, since they will be replications of opaque biological systems.
 If it is an em driving the car, rather than a *written* program, they might indeed let you